zxdong262/ringcentral-chatbot-template-js/README.md

 cp dist/.env.sample.yml dist/.env.yml
 ```

+### AWS Lambda connects AWS RDS issue

+- If you create an RDS manually and let it create a new security group for you.
+- By default, the security group only allows inbound traffic from your current laptop's public IP address
+AWS Lambda by default cannot access the newly created AWS RDS
+- We need to update security group to allow inbound traffic from 0.0.0.0/0

 Edit `dist/serverless.yml` and `dist/.env.yml`, and make sure you set the proper name and required env.

 Deploy to AWS Lambda with `yarn build && yarn deploy`